cdsgroup/dftoptbench-si/README.md

 All future work using the code, data, and/or tools contained herein should cite the following:

-1. [D. A. Sirianni, A. Alenaizan, T. M. Parker, D. L. Cheney, and C. D. Sherrill.
+1. [D. A. Sirianni, A. Alenaizan, D. L. Cheney, and C. D. Sherrill.
 *J. Chem.
 Theory Comput.* **VV**, pp (yyyy)]()